 All students are transported to the DARTS campus in Lenox, MA via coach bus.
 Pick-up and drop-off will be at a central location in the Boston area TBA.
 The bus will pick up students on Monday morning and return them Friday afternoon unless other specific arrangements are made with the DARTS director.

 How Much Does DARTS Cost?

 The cost for the program is $550.00 for the week.
-This includes all meals, lodging, transportation and activities.
+This includes all meals, lodging, transportation, and activities.
 Students may want to bring additional spending money for souvenirs, etc. A $50 deposit is required when submitting application materials.
 Newton Public Schools does NOT provide financial assistance to participate in this program.
-The BSO offers limited financial assistance by application.
+The BSO offers limited financial assistance through an application.

 How Are Students Selected for DARTS?

 Newton is being offered 15 reserved spots at DARTS.
 Attendance in the program is open to students currently in grades 5, 6, & 7.
 The 2020 Newton participants will be selected by a lottery drawing on March 16th.
 While only 15 students will be selected to attend the DARTS program, an additional 5 students will be selected by lottery as alternates in rank order.
 The BSO/DARTS program will contact alternates directly if a space becomes available.
 Students who have previously participated in DARTS are not eligible.

 If you are interested in having your child attend DARTS, please submit the pre-application form/questionnaire available from an arts teacher at your child's school (or download from the link at top of this page).
 If your child is selected in the lottery to attend DARTS, application materials will be mailed to you from the NPS Fine Arts Department.
 At this time, you only need to submit the pre-application form.